isaacgarza/saml-example/README.md

 ## Project description

 This project is a simple **SAML 2.0 Service Provider**, built using **Angular 5** and the **Spring Framework**.
-It was made to demonstrate how an enterprise application might implement single sign-on.
-The Spring security configuration was written using Java annotations and no XML is used (thanks to Vincenzo De Notaris mentioned below).
+It was made to demonstrate how an enterprise application might implement single sign-on using SAML.
+The Spring security configuration was written using Java annotations with no XML is used (thanks to Vincenzo De Notaris mentioned below).

+The Angular part of the project runs on port 8080 and the Sprint Boot part runs on port 8094.
+The Angular portion must run on 8080 as the service provider URL was configured with the identity provider to use localhost:8080.

 **[SSOCircle](http://www.ssocircle.com/en/portfolio/publicidp/)** is used as a public Identity Provider for testing purposes.
 You must make an account to use this application.